Hardy Bucks: Production

-Hardy Bucks was created in 2007 when Chris Tordoff (Viper Higgins) filmed Martin Maloney (Eddie Durkin) and Owen Colgan (Buzz McDonnell) for a college project.
+Hardy Bucks was created in 2007 when Chris Tordoff (Viper Higgins) filmed Martin Maloney (Eddie Durkan) and Owen Colgan (Buzz McDonnell) for a college project.
 After sitting on the footage for a year, Tordoff uploaded the shorts to YouTube.
-The show's popularity eventually got it commissioned by RTE who took editorial control of the show.

 Hardy Bucks was entered into the RTÉ Storyland competition and from a total of 122 applications, nine projects were commissioned to make one episode each.
 These episodes were released in March 2009.
 With all nine projects on the website, the public could vote for their favourite and at the end of every month the shows with the fewest votes would be voted off, leaving the remaining teams to make the next episode with the same €8,000 budget per episode.
-Hardy Bucks made it all the way to the finals (final two teams) and ultimately won the competition with the largest number of votes.
+Hardy Bucks made it all the way to the finals (two teams) and ultimately won with the largest number of votes.
+The show was filmed on location in Swinford, County Mayo, from where many of the extras were sourced.

+A three-episode television series, written by the writing trio Tordoff, Maloney and Mike Cockayne, was commissioned and broadcast by RTÉ from 12 October 2010 until 26 October 2010.
+Following the success of the debut television series, RTÉ commissioned a half-hour Christmas special which aired on 26 December 2010, with Liz Gill succeeding Cockayne as director.
+Hardy Bucks' second series, a six-episode run, was broadcast by RTÉ during 2011.
+The Hardy Bucks Movie was released by Universal Pictures in Feb 2013, achieving Box Office no.1 on its opening weekend and becoming the most successful Irish film of the year.
+Hardy Bucks returned with a third series in November 2015, and again with a fourth series in March 2018.

 The programme has been compared to Trailer Park Boys, a Canadian mockumentary, with Tordoff citing the show as an influence.
-The show was filmed on location in Swinford, County Mayo.

-In May 2010 director Mike Cockayne joined as a writer and producer.
-The Hardy Bucks have filmed a Christmas special and second series with director Liz Gill.

-Irish Comedy series Created by Mike Cockayne was commissioned and broadcast by RTÉ from 12 October 2010 until 26 October 2010.
-Following the success of their debut television series, the Hardy Bucks were commissioned by RTÉ to produce a half-hour Christmas special which aired on 26 December 2010.

-Starring Martin Maloney as Eddie Durkan, Chris Tordoff as 'The Viper'.
-It is written by and produced by Mike Cockayne, Hardy Bucks features Peter Cassidy, Owen Colgan and Tom Kilgallon, plus a cast of extras from Swinford and beyond.
-The series was directed by Liz Gill.

-The three-episode television series, written by the writing trio Tordoff, Maloney and Cockayne, was commissioned and broadcast by RTÉ from 12 October 2010 until 26 October 2010.[3]
-Following the success of their debut television series, the Hardy Bucks were commissioned by RTÉ to produce a half-hour Christmas special which aired on 26 December 2010.
-The Hardy Bucks' second series, a six-episode run, was broadcast by RTÉ during 2011.

-The Hardy Bucks Movie was released by Universal Pictures in Feb 2013, achieving Box Office No 1 on its opening weekend and becoming the most successful Irish film of 2013.

-Hardy Bucks returned with a third series in November 2015, and again with a fourth series in March 2018.